What Is Attention Deficit Hyperactivity Disorder (ADHD)?

 - Finish work on time

-This can cause trouble in many parts of life -- at home, at work, or at school.
+These symptoms can range from mild to severe and can change over time.
+They may cause trouble in many parts of life -- at home, at work, or at school.
 Getting treatment and learning ways to manage ADHD can help.
 Most people learn to adapt.
 And adults with ADHD can develop their personal strengths and find success.

 Challenges People With Adult ADHD Face